 Step #8 – Recommend to a friend

-You wish you have done this earlier?
-Well you know what they say: if the best time to start was yesterday, the second best time is now.
+Do you wish you have done this earlier?
+Well, you know what they say: if the best time to start was yesterday, the second-best time is now.
 You could also recommend it to a friend that also struggles with keeping all those books neatly organized in their memory.
-It would be great to share experiences and compare points of view - and that is the beauty of reading.
+It would be great to share experiences and compare points of view – and that is the beauty of reading.
 No two mind maps of the same book would be the same.

 Have you already tried this method?
 Let us know in the comments below what book have you mind mapped before, or which ones you are planning to work on.